se-tuebingen/bsl-tools/README.md

 ## How to use: Scribble

+For the collapsible AST Production Trees, the interface in Scribble is as follows:

-For the implemented scribble module we use Rackets Syntax Objects, which have a similar structure as S-Expressions.
+- For BSL Expressions, we use Rackets Syntax Objects, which have a similar structure as S-Expressions
-The interface in scribble is as follows:
+- For other Expressions, you need to provide a JSON object with the correct structure, which will _not_ be checked at compile-time!

 ```racket
 (require bsl_tools.rkt)